 If this order will be placed on a customer's house account or if this customer is tax exempt, you mark either checkbox in the Customer Info section as you enter their information.

 For delivery orders and wire-outs, enter the address of the customer receiving the order.

-Mark the "Use sender address" box to copy the customer address down to the recipient info section as needed, or use pick from an address from the "saved address" drop down.
+Mark the "Use Sender Address" box to copy the customer address down to the recipient info section as needed, or use pick from an address from the "Saved Recipient" drop down.

 Under the card message text box, you can click Shortcuts to access a list of common greetings for a quick, automatic fill-in.